XML-Travelgate/xtg-content-articles-pub/developer-documentation/hotel/DSF/DescriptiveInfoExtended.md

 **Property Type** :

-> This item contains code and text\_ from the hotel category provider. (
-> i.e. Hotel, ApartHotel, ...)
+ -  This item contains code and text_ from the hotel category provider. ( i.e. Hotel, ApartHotel, ...).

->
-> In the DescriptiveInfoExtendedRS Example\_
+ - In the DescriptiveInfoExtendedRS Example_.

->
-> Hotel has category Hotel which in providers side is specified by code
-> 1 ( Notice that no language code is sent, that means that the provider
+ -  Hotel has category Hotel which in providers side is specified by code 1 ( Notice that no language code is sent, that means that the provider don't specify it ).
-> don't specify it.)

 **Chains**

-> Contains the chains infromation from the provider, it could be
-> returned in 2 ways
+- Contains the chains infromation from the provider, it could be returned in 2 ways:

->
-> 1. By code And Name.
+   1. By code And Name.

->
-> 2. By data.
+   2. By data.

->
-> > You can find code in data code field and value as a
-> > multiLanguage Value in data value field.
+- You can find code in data code field and value as a multiLanguage Value in data value field.

-|

 Room Summary
 ============